 - A work based experiential learning specifically related to students declared major, for which the student earns academic credit.

 - The internship should provide the student with a meaningful experience directly related to their course of study.

 - Internship Agreement Forms need to be submitted at least 2 weeks prior to the end of the semester to allow sufficient time to process.

 Internships are the connection between real-life experience, classroom application and skills development in a professional setting.
 Work-based experiential learning affords students networking opportunities in professional fields and allows employers the opportunity to view the next wave of talent entering the job market.

-Many of the degree programs at Columbus State Community College require internship completion.
-Students participate in an internship for one semester during their second year of study and course credits are offered for completed internship experiences.
-Additionally, while many internships are paid or include some other form of compensation, there are instances in which some are not.
+Many of the degree programs at Columbus State Community College require students to complete an internship.
+Students participate in an internship for one semester during their second year of study and they can earn college credit for their internship.
+Additionally, while many internships are paid or include some other form of compensation, some internships are unpaid.